lsst/verify/doc/metrics.rst

-.. currentmodule:: lsst.validate.base
+.. currentmodule:: lsst.verify

-.. _validate-base-using-metrics:
+.. _verify-using-metrics:

 ##########################################
 Using metrics and specifications in Python
 ##########################################

-Metrics and their specifications are typically :ref:`defined in YAML files <validate-base-metric-yaml>`.
+Metrics and their specifications are typically :ref:`defined in YAML files <verify-metric-yaml>`.
-This page describes how to work with those metrics and specifications within Python using the `lsst.validate.base.Metric` and `lsst.validate.base.Specification` classes.
+This page describes how to work with those metrics and specifications within Python using the `lsst.verify.Metric` and `lsst.verify.Specification` classes.

 .. seealso::

-   :ref:`validate-base-metric-yaml`.
+   :ref:`verify-metric-yaml`.

 Creating Metric objects in Python
 =================================